12 SaaS Billing Best Practices for Modern Teams

 What billing data should product teams monitor to reduce churn and disputes?

 Product teams should monitor usage against limits, entitlement changes, failed payments, proration events, and plan transitions.
 Tracking when customers approach limits or trigger overage pricing helps prevent surprises on invoices.
-Early visibility into payment failures and access changes reduces churn driven by billing confusion rather than product value.
+Early visibility into payment failures and access changes reduces churn and improves customer loyalty.

 How do SaaS billing practices differ between B2B and B2C products?